bigjosh/TSL/README.md

 To buy ourselves extra centuries, we use a century interlock stored in the RAM register of the RX8900.
 When we first program a unit (presumably in the 1st half of the 2000 century), we set the interlock to '00' BCD (0x3030).

 On every power up (typically due to battery change) every 10 - 30 years(?
 We'll see!), we check the current year.
 If it is greater than 50 and the century interlock is even, then we increment the century interlock.
 If it is less than 50  and the century interlock is odd, then we increment the century interlock.
 This also has the effect of re-writing the EEPROM every few decades, which [may or may not extend the retention](https://electronics.stackexchange.com/questions/411616/for-maximum-eeprom-readability-into-the-future-is-it-better-to-write-once-and-le).

 When we want to compute the total days elapsed since epoch Jan 1, 2000 then we divide the century interlock by 2 and drop the remainder.
 We when multiply this by the number of days in an RX8900 century and we will get the correct value.

 This will get us an additional 127 centuries of run time, which puts us at the year 14700.
 We will need to patch the firmware before then if we want to continue to keep accurate count.

+Note that in real life, 2100 is not a leap year even though the RX8900 will count it as one.
+This means that if a unit is programmed in the 2000's and triggered on 3/1/2100 then the trigger date in EEPROM will be 2/29/2100, and any day after that will be 1 day behind the actual calendar date when the trigger was pulled.
+The count will still always be right, and the only way you'd know about this is if you inspect the trigger time with the diagnostic mode.

+Why don't we just correct for this?
+Well because as far as the RX8900 is concerned 2/29/2100 actually happened, so a trigger could happen on that day.

 ## Method of Operation